HouzuoGuo/laitos/doc/[Daemon]-phone-home-telemetry.md

 },
 </pre>

-The web service is capable of storing and memorising an app command for this phone home daemon to execute, enabling your laitos server to remotely control this computer.
-If this optional feature is enabled in configuration (`PhoneHomeFilters`), then use the same web service [read telemetry records](https://github.com/HouzuoGuo/laitos/wiki/%5BWeb-service%5D-read-telemetry-records) to store an app command:
+When the phone home daemon allows message processor servers to execute app commands on this computer via the phone home daemon (i.e. by configuring `PhoneHomeFilters`), contact the same web service [read telemetry records](https://github.com/HouzuoGuo/laitos/wiki/%5BWeb-service%5D-read-telemetry-records) to execute an app command on the phone home daemon's computer:

     curl 'https://laitos-server.example.com/very-secret-telemetry-retrieval?tohost=SubjectHostName&cmd=PhoneHomePassword.s+echo+abc'

-When this daemon sends the next telemetry record, it will pick up the memorised app command and execute it; then when it sends a telemetry record again, that record will include the app command along with its execution result.
-Use the same web service to read telemetry records along with app command execution result.
+When the phone home daemon sends its next telemetry record, it will pick up the app command from the message processor server's response and execute it.
+When the phone home daemon sends yet another telemetry record, the record will include the command execution result (`CommandResponse`).

 ## Tips